DeepRoboticsLab/robotserver_sdk/README.en.md

 Refer to the `examples/basic/basic_example.cpp` file, which implements a simple example showing how to use the SDK to connect to the robot dog and send navigation tasks.

-1. First create a map as referenced in the user manual
+1. Refer to the *Jueying X30 Pro Application Manual* to complete the mapping work
-2. Use the controller to create a new navigation route and synchronize it to the navigation host, replace the `./examples/basic/default_navigation_points.json` file
+2. Use the controller to create a new navigation route and synchronize it to the navigation host, rename it to `default_navigation_points.json` and replace the `./examples/basic/default_navigation_points.json` file
 3. Run the example program

 ```bash